crccheck/gallery-cms/README.md

 With Gallery CMS, you'll be able to share a rich gallery with content on any Internet connected machine with a file system (see [Requirements]).

+This is *not a replacement* for a media manager.
+It's designed for small tweaks; things like mass-tagging and naming should be done elsewhere.

   [lock-in]: https://en.wikipedia.org/wiki/Vendor_lock-in
   [IPTC]: http://www.sno.phy.queensu.ca/~phil/exiftool/TagNames/IPTC.html